 How do we experience joy in the times of our own suffering?
 Is it possible to be joyful in our pain?
 The Book of Philippians is known as one of the happiest books of the Bible and it is written from a prison.
-The Book of Acts also finds Paul and Silas in jail.
-In that prison, prayer and the power of praise brought about freedom from bonds!
+The Book of Acts finds Paul and Silas in prison as well.
+But it is in that prison that prayer and the power of praise brought about freedom from bonds!
 God inhabits the praises of His people!
-And prayer and praise can free you too!
+Learn how prayer and praise can free you as well!

 The Fortune Teller